WebArtWork/wSchool/src/app/core/modules/button/README.md

-# Button Component
+# Button Module

-The Button Component is a customizable standalone Angular component for creating various types of buttons—primary, secondary, success, danger, and more.
-It provides an easy way to manage button styles, states, and events in your Angular applications.
+The Button Module is a customizable Angular component for creating various types of buttons, including primary, secondary, success, danger, and more.
+This module provides an easy way to manage button styles, states, and events in your Angular applications.

 ## Features

-- Multiple button types: primary, secondary, success, danger, warning, info, light, dark, link
+-   Supports multiple button types: primary, secondary, success, danger, warning, info, light, dark, link.
-- Customizable classes for additional styling
+-   Customizable classes for additional styling.
-- Supports disabled state
+-   Supports disabled state.
-- Emits custom click events
+-   Emits custom click events.
-- Fully standalone, uses Angular v20 `input()` and `output()`

 ## Installation

-To install this component, use:
+To install this module, use the following command:

 ```cmd
 waw add ngx-button